OpenAI Codex vs Gemini CLI (2026)

 How does pricing compare between OpenAI Codex vs Gemini CLI?

-OpenAI Codex uses a subscription model, starting at $20 per month.
-Gemini CLI uses a free model, starting at $0 per month.
+OpenAI Codex uses a freemium model, starting at $20 per month.
+Gemini CLI uses a free model.

 View full OpenAI Codex profile